 All car loans will be sanctioned only after the KYC verification is done by State Bank of Mysore.

-Yes, applicants must mandatorily disclose CIBIL score details in order to comply with eligibility criteria.
+Yes, applicants must mandatorily disclose CIBIL score details in order to comply with car loan eligibility criteria.

 The loan amount that is sanctioned by State Bank of Mysore is 48 times the net monthly income of the applicant.